leec94/SY0-701-notes/README.md

 - tracking of connections and requests
 - allowing return traffic for outbound requests
 - improving awareness of connection states on layer 4

+Network Devices
+- Secure web gateways (SWGs): tailored to handle user traffic and can filter URLs based on content blacklists.
+They also provide threat analysis and integrate features like DLP and CASB to guard against various unauthorized egress threats.
+- Data loss prevention (DLP) systems: focused on preventing data breaches
+- Cloud Access Security Broker (CASB): a security policy enforcement point positioned between enterprise users and cloud service providers.
+CASBs can combine multiple different security policies, from authentication and credential mapping to encryption, malware detection, and more. \[[Ref](https://www.microsoft.com/en-us/security/business/security-101/what-is-a-cloud-access-security-broker-casb)\]

 NetFlow features
 - allows for the visualization of flow patterns